Neurology PhD Program Overviews

 - Technical writer

 Although a PhD is the highest degree awarded in this particular field, students can obtain master's or doctoral degrees in other areas of science, such as biology or chemistry.
 Some students may apply to medical school.

 Residency Program in Neurology

-Students applying to residency programs are almost exclusively doctors with medical degrees.
+Almost all students applying to residency programs are doctors with medical degrees.
 Obtaining a medical degree requires four years of undergraduate school and four years of medical school.
-Students then must pass the United States Medical Licensing Examination (USMLE).
-Some programs may require the completion of a 1-year medical internship.
+Graduates must then pass the United States Medical Licensing Examination (USMLE).
+Some programs require the completion of a 1-year medical internship.

-Residencies are often organized into rotations that expose students to essential related topics, such as neuroradiology, neuropathology, neuro-oncology, pediatric neurology, inpatient service and neuromuscular disorders.
-During a residency, students have the opportunity to attend conferences, teach neurology to medical students and attend seminars that cover the following topics:
+Residencies are often organized into rotations that expose students to essential related topics, such as neuroradiology, neuropathology, neuro oncology, pediatric neurology, inpatient service and neuromuscular disorders.
+During a residency, students have the opportunity to attend conferences, teach neurology to medical students and attend seminars that cover topics such as the following:

 - Synaptic transmission